 - Your gut bacteria heavily influence your nutrition.
 If they’re out of whack, you won’t be able to effectively absorb essential vitamins like vitamin K and and vitamin B12 from your food.
 Find out how to own your gut bacteria.

 Check out this Candida spit test you can do at home tomorrow morning to find out if it’s time to open up a conversation with your doctor about yeast overgrowth.
 In the meantime, if you want to feel awesome and perform at your peak, avoid all yeasts — including nooch.

 What to eat instead of nutritional yeast

 Before you do anything else, commit to a healthy gut.
 Starve the bad yeast and fungi in your system by ditching sugar and eating nutrient-dense foods that actually support a thriving gut microbiome, like what you’ll find on the Bulletproof Diet.
-Learn more about the signs your gut is unhealthy and how you can fix it.

 For that cheesy flavor

 OK, nothing can really replicate the flavor of cheese.
 Some people are able to tolerate raw dairy — if that works for you, enjoy full-fat, organic, grass-fed milk, cream, cheese, and yogurt to reap the anti-inflammatory benefits of omega-3s and a fatty acid called CLA (conjugated linoleic acid).
 CLA also boosts your immune system, makes you stronger, and may even help prevent cancer.

 Or just enjoy a bit more grass-fed butter or ghee with your meal.
 You’ll get vitamins D, E, and K, beta-carotene, butyrate (an anti-inflammatory fatty acid), and none of the inflammation, brain fog, fatigue, and yeast overgrowth associated with nooch.